-During the summer of 2015, I decided I wanted to be 14 years old again; that magic age where I explored the suburban woods, played baseball with my friends and made things with my hands.
-It was a time filled tree houses, go-carts, sulfur burning science experiments, and B&W prints created in my basement darkroom.
+Summer of 2015.
+I decide I want to be fourteen years old again; that magic age where I explored the neighborhood woods, played baseball with my friends and made things with my hands.
+I want to go back to a time filled tree houses, go-carts, sulfur-burning science experiments, and black and white photographic prints created in my basement darkroom.

-I began my journey back to my youth by making a pinhole camera.
-Next, I decided to photograph the places in my current neighborhood where a 14-year-old might have spent his summer in the early 70’s; the outdoor basketball courts, the baseball field, the railway tracks.
-I had expected the pinhole images to be upbeat and filled with the joy of boyhood, but surprisingly they were filled with a sense of loss and abandonment.
-An image of an empty basketball court was anxiety provoking and disturbing.
+I began my journey by making a pinhole camera.
+Next, I decided to photograph the places in my current neighborhood where my fourteen-year-old self might have spent his summer in the early 70’s: the outdoor basketball courts, the baseball field, the railway tracks.
+I had expected the pinhole images to be upbeat and filled with the joy of boyhood, but surprisingly, they were filled with a sense of loss and abandonment.
+Images of those empty basketball courts, baseball fields and railway tracks were anxiety-provoking and disturbing.
+I was very familiar with this feeling from previous projects, but I had hoped that this one would be different.
 Was this anxiety always going to surface when I embarked on a new project that was based on my memories?
 What were the alternatives?
 Stop this photographic self-exploration?
-Photograph sunsets and seagulls?
+Photograph landscapes instead?